UesleiJf/projeto-preditivo/README.md

 This project aims to: analyze a database and through Machine Learning algorithms make assertive predictions for decision making.

-Algorithms used: Linear Regression, Random Forest Regressor, Naive Bayes.
+Algorithms used: Linear Regression, Random Forest Regressor, Naive Bayes and Gradient Boosting.

 The project is divided into 3 parts:
 - Static Analysis